 According to the U.S. Council on Human Relations, the United States granted a little more than one million green cards –that is, legal permanent residence (LPR) cards –in 2015.
-Nearly two-thirds of those one million were awarded based on family reunification.
+Nearly two-thirds of those one million were family-based immigration that were awarded based on family reunification.

 The importance of one’s family to the human existence cannot be understated.
 Thus, family reunification immigration is one of the most popular ways to a obtain entry into the United States.

 The process for an immigrant green card holder sponsoring a family member is different from a U.S. citizen sponsoring a family member.
 The status of the sponsor will often affect the priority and speed with which an applicant may be awarded legal permanent residence status.
 While a family member is waiting for a green card, they are generally awarded a family-based visa so that they may be permitting to enter the U.S. temporarily.

 It can take up to six months to obtain a green card.
 This process can take even longer and be even more arduous when it is done incorrectly.
 Given that, it is imperative that individuals who want to be lawfully and duly admitted to the U.S. obtain an experienced immigration attorney.